generaleagleyt/SkyLady/README.md

 - SkyLadyTempTemplates.json
 - SkyLady.esp (if split, also SkyLady_2.esp, etc.)

+## Rerunning the Patcher

+1. Before you launch Synthesis, disable all active SkyLady plugins (.esp files) on the right side of MO2.

+2. Launch Synthesis through MO2.

+3. Configure the settings to your liking.
+If you want to keep previously assigned looks, make sure to enable appropriate settings.

+4. Run the patcher.

+5. After it's done, copy and save the Synthesis log if necessary.
+Close Synthesis.

 ## Patcher's Settings

 **Important Note:** SkyLady, as any other Synthesis Patcher, overwrites its previous output ESP with each run.
 For example, if you first patch NPCs from Skyrim.esm and later patch only Dawnguard.esm, the Skyrim.esm changes won’t automatically persist.
 To maintain previous appearances, SkyLady saves patched NPCs and their templates inside `SkyLadyTempTemplates.json`.
 Use the `Preserve Last Run Appearances` and `NPCs with Locked Templates` settings explained below to reapply the stored templates in your next run.
 Check each setting’s description to control which NPCs keep their prior looks versus receiving new ones.
 If unsure, ask in the Posts section.